-Offering a small-dollar lending program to your employees can have many benefits for both your business and those who work for you.
+Offering a small-dollar lending program is an employee benefit that supports both your business and those who work for you.
 These programs give employees access to small loans quickly that are then paid off over several weeks or months, helping an employee cover immediate needs while building credit and financial well-being.

-Oakridge Neighborhood (image featured above) has partnered with the Financial Empowerment Center through the Director’s Council to develop a small-lending model based on a program developed in Vermont that proved successful in increasing employee financial stability and productivity and reducing turnover.
+Oakridge Neighborhood (image featured above) has partnered with the Financial Empowerment Center through the Director’s Council to develop a small-lending model based on a program developed in Vermont that proved successful in increasing employee financial stability, as well as employee engagement and retention.

-Teree Caldwell-Johnson, president and CEO of Oakridge and chair of the Director’s Council, and Deidre DeJear, who runs the Financial Empowerment Center, share why employers should consider this strategy.
+Teree Caldwell-Johnson, president and CEO of Oakridge and chair of the Director’s Council, and Deidre DeJear, who runs the Financial Empowerment Center, share why employers should consider this employee perk.
 In a second article, they share how the program works.

 Financial stress impacts work performance